-Gender-based misconduct includes a broad range of behaviors focused on sex and/or gender that may or may not be sexual in nature.
+Gender-based misconduct, under both the Gender-Based Misconduct Policy and the Interim Title IX Policy, includes a broad range of behaviors focused on sex and/or gender that may or may not be sexual in nature.
 This misconduct can occur between strangers, acquaintances, or people who know each other well, including people involved in an intimate or sexual relationship.
 It can be committed by anyone regardless of gender identity, and can occur between people of the same or different sex or gender.
 One form of prohibited conduct can occur separately from or simultaneously with another form of prohibited conduct.